Top tips to achieve the best looking Boston Fern

-The Boston Fern is one of the more popular and its not hard to see why.
+The Boston Fern is one of the more popular indoor plants and its not hard to see why.
 Its long, graceful and arching fronds are covered by little leaves to form a wonderful burst of green.
-We think they look their best hanging, but they also look great in a pot on a pedestal, planted en masse or sitting at the right window.
+We think they look their best hanging, but they also look great in a pot on a pedestal, planted en masse or just sitting at the right window.

-Light: Boston ferns can handle many lighting conditions but do best in indirect or filtered light or a shady position.
+Light: Boston Ferns can handle many lighting conditions but do best in indirect or filtered light or a shady position.